banisterious/obsidian-oneirometrics/docs/planning/features/date-navigator-modal-implementation.md

 - Click Apply Filter to apply the date filter and close the modal
 - Use the Today button to quickly navigate to the current month
 - Clear selection to remove date filters

+## Recent Progress on Filtering and Metrics Display (June 2024)

+### Implemented Changes
+1. **Metrics Summary Update**:
+   - Added functionality to recalculate and update the metrics summary table when filters are applied
+   - Ensured the summary table shows statistics based only on visible (filtered) rows
+   - Added "(Filtered)" indication to the title when filters are applied

+2. **Performance Optimization**:
+   - Implemented a pre-filtering step to quickly eliminate rows outside the year-month range
+   - Reduced console logging to only show relevant rows
+   - Made date comparisons more consistent by using string comparisons instead of complex Date object comparisons

+3. **UI and Filtering Improvements**:
+   - Fixed the table row initialization to prevent multiple unnecessary calls
+   - Implemented the `forceApplyDateFilter()` function for direct filtering
+   - Optimized the date filtering logic to show only entries from the selected date
+   - Resolved timezone inconsistencies with ISO date string comparisons

+### Implementation Status
+All critical issues have been resolved:
+- Fixed table row initialization to prevent multiple calls, reducing reflow warnings
+- Implemented direct date filtering with the `forceApplyDateFilter()` function
+- Optimized date filtering logic to properly show only entries from the selected date
+- Resolved timezone inconsistencies with ISO date string comparisons

+### Future Enhancements
+- Consider implementing year view navigation for easier date browsing
+- Add support for multi-date and date range selection
+- Explore the web worker architecture detailed in this document
+- Add tooltips and hover previews for entries on calendar view